niolabs/docs/docs/api/conventions.md

 # API Conventions #

-Most Nio binaries can be interacted with through a REST API.
+Most n.io binaries can be interacted with through a REST API.
 The API supports the standard HTTP request types and data responses are of JSON format.

-The REST API is in Nio binaries that use the REST Nio Component.
+The REST API is in n.io binaries that use the REST n.io Component.
 We will cover components later in the docs.

 ## Authentication ##